Metropolitan-Council/metc.tbi.helper/R/previous_code/_README.md

 3. Add created graphic, table, or statistic to TBI2021WhitePaper.Rmd

-4. Migrate updated/verified script out of the prevous_code folder into the R folder
+4. Migrate updated/verified script out of the previous_code folder into the R folder

 5. Remove scripts with no clear use case